 Outside

-• Avoid flimsy plastic or foil duct extenders that kink easily and spiral-wound surfaces tend to catch more lint.
+- Avoid flimsy plastic or foil duct extenders or spiral-wound surfaces as they kink easily and tend to catch more lint.
 Use only solid metal ducts and vents.

 Inside

-• Clean your lint traps.
+- Clean your lint filters.
 It reduces the risk of fire and helps you save money because your dryer runs more efficiently and lasts longer.

-• If your clothes are taking longer to dry than normal, check for blocked pipes or lint buildup.
+- If your clothes are taking longer to dry than normal, check for blocked pipes or lint buildup.
 If the unit is clean, the problem may be with the heater coil.
+Furthermore, schedule professional maintenance to ensure the dryer and vents are in proper working order.